DerekYang2/CType/README.md

 ### Windows
 Call `mingw32-make all` in the root directory of the project to compile the executable.
 Call `mingw32-make run` to run the `.exe`, or run it directly by other means.
 If you want to compile and run the `.exe` in one command, call `mingw32-make default`.
 - Call `mingw32-make clean` to remove all old object files.
 - Call `mingw32-make release` after cleaning to compile a release version of the `.exe`.
-This will be a bit slower due to static compilation.
+The folders `data`, `fonts`, `languages`, `screenshots`, `sounds`, `themes` should be in the same root folder as the executable.
+Include any assets of your choice, as long as they are the right file format.
+The executable is then ready to run!

 Note that some may use `make` instead of `mingw32-make` which is typically installed from MSYS2.
 Use whatever Makefile command you prefer.